knnan/obsidian-vaults-yggdrasil/Network-traffic-shaping.md

 ***
 ### Qdisc

-**qdisc** is short for 'queueing discipline' and it is elementary to understanding traffic control.
+**qdisc** is short for 'queuing discipline' and it is elementary to understanding traffic control.
 Whenever the kernel needs to send a packet to an interface, it is **enqueued** to the qdisc  configured  for  that interface.
 Immediately afterwards, the kernel tries to get as many packets as possible from the qdisc, for giving them to the network adaptor driver.
-Qdiscs can be majourly divided into two groups Classfull qdiscs - qdiscs which can contain classes Classless qdiscs - qdiscs which cannot contain classes
+Qdiscs can be mainly divided into two groups
+Classfull qdiscs - qdiscs which can contain classes Classless qdiscs - qdiscs which cannot contain classes